 However, if your property needs more assistance, consider hiring additional property management staff to help provide services at your building.
 The additional staffing will pay for itself by improving the resident experience and reducing tenant turnover.
 And having adequate staff coverage will not only improve operations, but it’ll also help reduce employee turnover at your property.

 Pro tip: When hiring new property management staff, carefully review their resumes and look for applicable hard and soft skills.
 For example, knowing how to balance a budget is as important as having strong communication skills.

 Biggest property management trends today

 Regardless of your property type, every building needs a refined strategy for budgeting and tenant services to maximize NOI, optimize cap rates, and retain tenants.

 However, leading property management trends vary between sectors within the real estate industry.
 So, consult the list below for a better understanding of the different property management needs across building types.

 Top trends to anticipate in property management across different industries:

-- Commercial: Since the COVID-19 pandemic, commercial real estate has experienced unprecedented vacancy rates.
-As a result, the future of work has changed to reflect new dynamics of remote and hybrid employees.
+- Commercial: The future of work has changed to reflect new dynamics of remote and hybrid employees.
 When managing commercial properties, the most important trend to prepare for is how your building can adapt to new workflows.